 The Corn Poppy in Italy

-There can be few people who are unable to recall having seen a field of bright, blood-red poppies exploding en masse in May or the blazing impressionist paintings of Claude Monet..
-Across the globe, from Egypt to North America, cultivated fields suddenly become dazzling swathes of an intense blood-red- in an instant and as if by magic!
+There can be few people who are unable to recall having seen a field of bright, blood-red poppies exploding en-masse in May or the blazing impressionist paintings of Claude Monet.
+Across the globe, from Egypt to North America, cultivated fields suddenly become dazzling swathes of an intense blood-red in an instant and as if by magic!

-The variety of Papavero (poppy) that has become known as the 'Tuscan poppy', or 'Corn poppy' probably originated in North Africa / Egypt, where early agricultural practices began favoring this stunning plant.
-Papaver rhoeas is an annual plant whose survival is now dependant upon the rhythms and cultivations necessary for grain cultivation.
+The variety of papavero (poppy) that has become known as the 'Tuscan poppy', or 'Corn poppy' probably originated in North Africa, where early agricultural practices began favoring this stunning plant.
+Papaver rhoeas is an annual plant whose survival is now dependant upon the rhythms necessary for grain cultivation.

-Then, as the summer draws on, the remaining swathes of poppies sit harmoniously with the drying grass and ripening grain in early June.
-Swaying in the cool breezes of early spring the corn poppy displays its splendor in the moment when it is most required (around the beginning of May) a moment when most of us are longing for the summer to begin...
+Then, as the Summer draws on, the remaining swathes of poppies sit harmoniously with the drying grass and ripening grain in early June.
+Swaying in the cool breezes of early Spring, the corn poppy displays its splendor in the moment when it is most required (around the beginning of May) a moment when most of us are longing for the Summer to begin...

 Ceres suddenly found the energy and turned her attention once again to the corn fields which miraculously began to grow well.
-The poppy's appearance along field margins has stood as a strong symbol to the Greeks ever since- and its presence ensures abundant harvests in the fields.
+The poppy's appearance along field margins has stood as a strong symbol to the Greeks ever since, and its presence ensures abundant harvests in the fields.

 This elusive plant does in fact have many medicinal properties.
-The Romans used the plant to soothe away the "Aches of love" by drinking a sedative tea which would have released the substance Morpheus – a delicate opiate present in the plant thus aiding insomnia and stress - relief...
+The Romans used the plant to soothe away the "aches of love" by drinking a sedative tea which would have released a substance called Morpheus – a delicate opiate present in the plant thus aiding insomnia and stress relief.

-The poppy's intrinsic, if not somewhat menacing relationship with man could, at the very least, earn this plant some respect for its survival tactics, and the dazzling appearance of this humble yet stunning beauty in a season that so longs for hot color can only instill admiration in its onlooker.
-However this 'simple' annual, who's seed can wait patiently for up to 40 years or more before germinating, who has evaded all of man's attempts to eradicate it over the past 3,000 years and who still has the audacity to choose, very precisely, in which field it would prefer to grow in... remains, and will probably always remain- a beautiful, though as yet, unsolved, natural mystery!
+The poppy's intrinsic, if not somewhat menacing, relationship with man could, at the very least, earn this plant some respect for its survival tactics; the dazzling appearance of this humble yet stunning beauty in a season that so longs for hot color can only instill admiration in its onlooker.
+However this 'simple' annual, whose seed can wait patiently for up to 40 years before germinating, has evaded all of man's attempts to eradicate it over the past 3,000 years, while keeping the audacity to choose, very precisely, in which field it prefers to grow in.